pu55yf3r/dnswarden/README.md

 ## Implemented blocking of 1st party trackers which uses CNAME's, more [information](https://github.com/uBlockOrigin/uBlock-issues/issues/780) can be found here about them.
 This is only applicable to Adblocking and Adult-Filter dns.

-#### Implemented adult-filter dns.
-Added another layer of cache, so it should be easier on backend resolver.

 # dnswarden
 ### Just a normal privacy oriented dns service with a ability to block ads , trackers and also provides uncensored dns!
 Servers are hosted in Germany